Jake Tapper: Personal life

 Tapper married Jennifer Marie Brown, a former Planned Parenthood official, in 2006 in her home state of Missouri.
 They live in Washington, D.C. with their two children.
+In June 2024, pro-Palestinian activists protested outside Tapper's home over his coverage of the Gaza war.

 Tapper went on a platonic date with Monica Lewinsky in December 1997, a few weeks before news broke of the Clinton–Lewinsky scandal.
-He wrote about the experience in a January 1998 issue of the Washington City Paper and the two later discussed the date on an October 5, 2021 episode of his CNN program, The Lead with Jake Tapper.
+He wrote about the experience in a January 1998 issue of the Washington City Paper.
+The two later discussed the date on an October 5, 2021 episode of his CNN program, The Lead with Jake Tapper.
+That same day, the date was dramatized in the television series Impeachment: American Crime Story in the fifth episode "Do You Hear What I Hear?", in which Tapper was portrayed by Chris Riggi.